Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Introduction

 Subsampling is an effective method for handling computational constraints when dealing with massive datasets.
 There's a large literature on subsampling algorithms for regression models, such as linear regression \citep{drineas2011faster,ma2014statistical,wang2019information,raskutti2016statistical} and generalized linear models \citep{wang2018optimal}.
 Given the budget constraint, the goal is to construct an estimator based on the sampled data to approximate the least squares or the maximum likelihood estimator from the entire dataset, and find the optimal subsampling weight by minimizing the asymptotic variance.
 The similar idea has been extended to deal with the measurement-constrained problems \citep{wang2017computationally,zhang2021optimal}.
 More recently, \cite{zrnic2024active} proposed to use a machine learning model to identify which data points are most beneficial to label, and then find the optimal sampling weight by minimizing the variance of the estimator or classification uncertainty.
 For binary data, the case-control subsampling is considered by \cite{fithian2014local} among many others.

-In recent years, there has been a substantial research focusing on adaptive experimental design, often with the goal of efficiently estimating average treatment effects.
-For instance, \cite{hahn2011adaptive} developed a two-stage experiment for estimating average treatment effects, with data from the first stage guiding treatment assignment in the second stage. \cite{hadad2021confidence} considered how to construct confidence intervals for the average treatment effect with adaptively collected data.
+In recent years, substantial research has focused on adaptive experimental design, often aimed at efficiently estimating average treatment effects. i\cite{hadad2021confidence} considered how to construct confidence intervals for the average treatment effect with adaptively collected data.
 A recent overview of adaptive design is given by \cite{perera2020inventory}.

-We can see that all aforementioned works share the similarity that the data are collected adaptively with the goal of improved asymptotic efficiency for statistical inference.
-However, our work focuses on the threshold estimation problem which is known as a non-regular problem with nonstandard rate of convergence.
-Our goal is to design a subsampling procedure to improve the convergence rate of the estimators.
-Thus, our methodology and theoretical results are completely different from the aforementioned works.
+All aforementioned works share the similarity that the data are collected adaptively to improve asymptotic efficiency of the standard root-$N$ statistical inference.
+However, our work focuses on the threshold estimation problem which is known as a non-regular problem with rate slower than root-$N$.
+Our goal is to design a subsampling procedure to accelerate the convergence rate.
+Thus, both the method and its theory are fundamentally different from the prior literature.